-A continuing project in 2021, we're creating a resource to help answer some of the key questions we come across around bringing structure to the sales-customer relationship.
+A continuing project in 2022, we're creating a resource to help answer some of the key questions we come across around bringing structure to the sales-customer relationship, and generally selling more effectively.

 Salespeople are excellent at challenging prospects, solving problems, inspiring action... but not so strong at the strategic, organisational side of selling.
 And when working on complex sales, it's this strategic view, where the seller always knows what to do next to advance the sale, which is vital to success.
 Here are some ideas to help.